fascinates: (touhou | fragility)nikki ♫ ([personal profile] fascinates) wrote in [community profile] ofurotaimu,

 That being said, it's kind of unspoken that you don't unless you're best buds with the 主 or something, so maybe this comment should be deleted after you read it =w=

-stephieku: (vocaloid_girls)
+stephieku: (Default)

-[personal profile] stephieku
+[personal profile] stephieku 2011-02-02 09:20 am (UTC)(link)

 You can leave it by clicking on "このコミュニティを退会する" at the bottom of the community homepage!
 It will then redirect you to a new page, then click the black button that says "はい、退会します”